fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## Style files

-Latex style files control most of the stetic aspects from the document.
+Latex style files caontain the actual text, and most of the astetic aspects from the document.
 When writing articles for a journal or congress, the will provide you with the style file and instructions on how to use it.
 Style files should be copied to the same directory as the rest of your latex source files.
 This repository already includes the [cvpr](http://www.pamitc.org/cvpr15/author_guidelines.php) style.
 To look at it compile their example file ``egpaper_final.tex``.